LukeTempleman/sales-sync/sales-sync/api-implementation-progress.md

 - Created service layer for locations that can toggle between mock data and real API
 - Implemented search functionality for locations

+### Visits

+- Created service layer for visits that can toggle between mock data and real API
+- Implemented CRUD operations for visits
+- Added functions to filter visits by agent, team, area, region, and tenant
+- Added photo upload functionality
+- Updated NewVisitPage and VisitHistoryPage to use the service layer
+- Added error handling for API calls

+### Teams

+- Created service layer for teams that can toggle between mock data and real API
+- Implemented CRUD operations for teams
+- Added functions to get teams by area and get team members
+- Added functions to add and remove team members
+- Updated TeamManagementPage to use the service layer
+- Added error handling for API calls